logankilpatrick/wgschool/content/attendee.md

 ## Format

-In most courses, the format will be self-paced learning (mix of reading materials, pre-recorded videos, takeaway exercises) and live Zoom sessions with the instructors.
+In many courses, the format will be self-paced learning (mix of reading materials, pre-recorded videos, takeaway exercises) and live Zoom sessions with the instructors.
 To simplify logistics, we will not have parallel courses -- everything will be in a single track.
 Few most popular courses will repeat towards the end (to be scheduled later, based on the registration numbers).

-Many courses will have several short (1-1.5 hours) hands-on Zoom sessions; their number and length will be determined by each instructor.
+Online learning will be accompanied by short (1-1.5 hours) hands-on Zoom sessions; their number and length will be determined by each instructor.
 Note that our Zoom sessions will be limited to 100 participants.
-We do not expect more than 100 attendees in any single session, however, to be on the safe side, we suggest logging in a little bit early.
-The room number and password of each Zoom session will be emailed to all registrants in each course.
+We do not expect more than 100 actual attendees in any single session, however, to be on the safe side, we suggest logging in a little bit early.
+The room number and password of each Zoom session will be emailed to all registrants (**institutional Canadian emails only**) in each course.
 Before each Zoom session, all participants must read/watch the required materials.
 In Zoom sessions we will guide participants through a series of hands-on exercises based on the reviewed material.

 Several courses will not follow this format and will be live Zoom lectures without any pre-recorded content.